-If you are an existing patient of the practice, Dr. Mehdi is on call after office hours, during every weekend, and even during vacations.
-Please call our office immediately, so a member of our team can set up an emergency visit.
+If you are an existing patient of the practice, someone from our office is on call after office hours, during every weekend, and even during vacations.
+Please call immediately, so a member of our team can set up an emergency visit.
 Call us immediately – the sooner we treat you, the greater our ability to correct the problem and restore the health and comfort of your smile.

 What Should You Do During A Dental Emergency?

 First, don’t panic.
 The sight of a knocked-out tooth or blood may upset you, but at Modern Dentistry of Shrewsbury, we will ensure you receive the help you need.
 However, if you are experiencing a life-threatening emergency, call 911 or visit your nearest emergency room.

 As for true dental emergencies that are not life threatening, we suggest taking the following steps after contacting our office:

 - If you are in pain, take over-the-counter analgesics to reduce your discomfort until you see the dentist.